1. What’s a 401(k)?

-IRA stands for individual retirement account.
+IRA stands for Individual Retirement Account.
 As the name implies, it’s a tax-advantaged option for saving without an employer sponsor.
-For 2016, you can contribute a maximum of $5,500 of earned income ($6,500 if you’re 50 or older).
+For 2018, you can contribute a maximum of $5,500 of earned income ($6,500 if you’re 50 or older).

 3. What’s the difference between a Roth and a traditional IRA?

-Pre-tax contributions to a traditional IRA may be tax-deductible, depending on your income, filing status and whether you are covered by a retirement plan at work.
-Roth IRA savings are never tax-deductible, but the money grows tax-free.
-And you won’t pay Uncle Sam on your withdrawals because the initial contributions are made post-tax.
+Contributions to a traditional IRA may be tax-deductible, depending on your income, filing status and whether you (or a spouse) are covered by a work retirement plan.
+Roth IRA savings are never tax-deductible today, but the money grows and can be withdrawn in retirement tax-free.

 Sullivan recommends Roths over traditional accounts for income-qualifying Millennials.
 When you’re young, you may fall into a lower tax bracket than you will later in life, so pay the taxman now.